Lisa Cooper, MD

 Kendrick Gwynn, MD, MPH

 Kendrick Gwynn, MD, MPH is a primary care physician at the Johns Hopkins Community Physicians Remington practice and is the assistant medical director for the Care, Coding and Revenue Enhancement (C-CARE) Team within the Office of Johns Hopkins Physicians.
 Dr. Gwynn is board certified in both internal medicine and public health and general preventive medicine.
-A Baltimore area native, Dr. Gwynn holds a faculty position within the Division of General Internal Medicine at the Johns Hopkins University School of Medicine as a part time Instructor in Medicine, where he teaches medical students.
+A Baltimore area native, Dr. Gwynn holds a faculty position within the Division of General Internal Medicine at the Johns Hopkins University School of Medicine as a part time Assistant Professor in Medicine, where he teaches medical students and residents.
 As a physician, Dr. Gwynn’s career interests involve health policy and delivery system reform as they relate to eliminating health disparities and addressing the social determinants of health.
 He has worked in both the state and federal governments on projects pertaining to policy development and project implementation.
 Dr. Gwynn earned his medical degree from the University of Pennsylvania School of Medicine, completed residency at Emory University School of Medicine, followed by a combined general internal medicine fellowship and preventive medicine residency at Boston University/Boston Medical Center.
 He received his master degree in public health with a concentration in health policy and management from Boston University School of Public Health.

 Vanya Jones, PhD, MPH